The Long Discourses

 DĀ 12 Three Categories [T 1.59b14]

 Ānanda has an epiphany about the profundity of the Buddha’s teaching of dependent origination and asks the Buddha about it.
 The Buddha gives him a lengthy discourse that covers the classic chain of twelve dependent originations and also three other chains of dependent origination.
-Liberation by wisdom and in both ways is also discussed using the topics of views about self, the abodes of consciousness, and the eight liberations.
+The conclusion discusses liberation by wisdom, liberation by wisdom and meditative attainment, views about self, the abodes of awareness, and the eight liberations.

 DĀ 15 Anomiya (∥ DN 24) [T 1.66a10]